SAPhow/SAP.how/_posts/s4hana/2022-09-15-UKMS-techical-settings-are-not-maintanable-without-transport.md

 According to the note [3218973](https://launchpad.support.sap.com/#/notes/3218973) SAP did fix this issue in the release `75H` support package `SAPK-75H01INSAPABA` of the software component `SAP_ABA`.
-So, the solution is to upgrade to the according bersion of the component.
+So, the solution is to upgrade to the according version of the component.

 In case you need a temporary workaround, you could open your quality